SoftFever/OrcaSlicer/doc/Localization_guide.md

 ### Scenario 4.
 How do I use GNUgettext to localize my own application taking Orca Slicer as an example

 1. For convenience create a list of files with this macro `L(s)`.
 We have https://github.com/softfever/OrcaSlicer/blob/master/localization/i18n/list.txt.

 2. Create template file(*.POT) with GNUgettext command:
-    ```
+    ```shell
     xgettext --keyword=L --add-comments=TRN --from-code=UTF-8 --debug -o OrcaSlicer.pot -f list.txt
     ```

     Use flag `--from-code=UTF-8` to specify that the source strings are in UTF-8 encoding